ajc5/ipa-speech-face/README.md

 # visual-vocals
 Interactive visualization demonstrating the anatomy of speech.
-Follows the IPA and is the basis for a universal language script.
+Follows the IPA and designed to be used as a universal language script.